laurenkafkaloff/Tracklet-Annotator/README.md

 # Tracklet Annotator
 Tracklet Annotator is a bounding box annotation tool for modifying auto-generated instance tracks on videos.
 It is written in Python and uses Tkinter for the graphical interface and OpenCV for video processing.

-The tool is intended to be used after a multi-object track finding algorithm has  already been applied, and thus takes in a video and text file containing frame-level bounding box coordinates as input.
-That being said, it can also be used to manually draw and label tracks without prior detection.
+The tool is intended to be used after a multi-object track finding algorithm (_to be implemented_) has already been applied, and thus takes in a video and text file containing frame-level bounding box coordinates as input.
+That being said,it can also be used to manually draw and label tracks without prior detection.

 ### Features
 * Drawing tool for creating and deleting bounding boxes